Logmanager documentation

 Activate the configuration

-6. Now you need to login to Kernun via SSH
+6. Now you need to log in to Kernun via SSH

 ssh root@<Kernun_IP_address>